+Field Action

-Field Action <short description=""></short> The name of this Requirement, which could include numbering, a plain English description or some other formal specification.
-If you have set autonaming and autonumbering, and you have already have some text in this field, it is over-written by the auto-counter text.
-Stereotype Type in or browse for (click on the button) the name of any stereotype to be assigned to the Requirement.
+Name The name of this Requirement, which could include numbering, plain English text or some other formal specification.
+If you have set autonaming and autonumbering, the field contains the auto-counter text.
+Notes The description of this Requirement.
+Stereotype Either type in the name of a stereotype to be assigned to the Requirement, or click on the button and use the Stereotype Selector to locate and select the stereotypes to assign.
+Alias An alias to be used for this Requirement.
+If you have set alias autonaming and autonumbering, this field contains the auto-counter text.
+Status The current status of this Requirement.
 Version The version of this Requirement.
 Phase The phase of this Requirement.
 Language Click on the drop-down arrow and select the appropriate programming language, or the <none> option.</none> Filename Click on the button and select the appropriate file location for the Requirement.
+Difficulty An estimate of the difficulty in meeting this Requirement; select from: • Low • Medium • High Priority The relative importance of meeting this Requirement compared to other Requirements; select from: • Low • Medium • High Package The name of the Package that contains the Requirement element.
+Complexity Click on the drop-down arrow and select the appropriate development complexity (used for project estimation).
+You normally select from three levels: • Easy • Medium